European Renaissance Art (AHIS20011)

 Intended learning outcomes

-On successful completion of the subject, students should have:
+On completion of the subject students should be able to:

 Generic skills